rest-for-physics/framework/doc/Chapters/appendix.md

 Function name  |Input arguments | Description
 ------------|-------------|------------
 REST_Printer_GenericEvents()   | TString fName<br>TString EventType=""<br>Int_t firstEvent = 0 | Print the event in file with given type.
 It calls the method TRestEvent::Print()
-REST_Printer_FileContents() | TString fName | Print name and title of Metadata/Application/Trees saved in the file.(Anything inherted from TNamed)
+REST_Printer_FileContents() | TString fName | Print name and title of Metadata/Application/Trees saved in the file.(Anything inherited from TNamed)
 REST_Printer_Metadata() | TString fName |  Print the metadata content of metadata objects in the file.
 REST_Printer_Trees() | TString fName |  Print EventTree, AnalysisTree and observables in the file.